vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/bases/texts/interpolation.md

 A verse or statement that should have been cited by an ancient commentator, but begins appearing in later works, is likely interpolated.

+If a text contradicts another by the same author (esp in the same work!), or if it has a very different style, it's suspect.

 ## Motivation

 - Sometimes, marginal comments may come to be inserted into the main text when the manuscript is copied.